pypy/pypy.org/posts/2024/07/finding-inefficiencies-with-z3.md

 Here's an example of an inefficiency found that way: if `x < y` and `y < z` are both true, PyPy's JIT could conclude that `x < z` must also be true.
-However, currently the JIT cannot make that conclusion because the JIT only reasons about the concrete ranges (lower and upper bounds) for every integer variable, but it has no way to remember anything about relationships between different variables.
+However, currently the JIT cannot make that conclusion because it only reasons about the concrete ranges (lower and upper bounds) for every integer variable, but it has no way to remember anything about relationships between different variables.
 This kind of reasoning would quite often be useful